Linuxfabrik/lfops/roles/fail2ban/README.md

 `fail2ban__jail_default_ignoreip`

 * List of IP addresses (in CIDR notation) that will be ignored from all jails (assuming the jail does not overwrite it).
+Other roles add to this list, for example the `nextcloud` role adds the reverse proxies from its `trusted_proxies`, so a jail never bans them.
 * Type: List of strings.
 * Default: `[]`